CRIW in the Community

 NEW ENGLAND ADA CENTER DISABILITY RESEARCH PROJECT

-CRIW is collaborating with The New England ADA Center on a research project aimed at gaining a deeper understanding of individuals with disabilities and their knowledge of the Americans with Disabilities Act (ADA).
-For this project, CRIW Team members Hossna Samadi and Sitara Ahmadi are working with the New England ADA Center, conducting surveys and interviews with Dari- and Pashto-speaking Afghans who are living with a disability.
+CRIW collaborated with The New England ADA Center on a research project aimed at gaining a deeper understanding of individuals with disabilities and their knowledge of the Americans with Disabilities Act (ADA).
+For this project, CRIW Team members Hossna Samadi and Sitara Ahmadi are worked with the New England ADA Center, conducting surveys and interviews with Dari- and Pashto-speaking Afghans who living with a disability.

 Gratitude to our Partners